NordVPN vs Surfshark for UK users: Hulu availability and lawful alternatives

 Usually because the accepted signal changed: server IP, cookies, DNS path, IPv6 exposure, or Home Location consistency.

-Updated on 13 April 2026.
-We refresh this guide as Hulu changes account checks, VPN providers rotate server pools, and device behavior evolves.
+Updated on 20 June 2026.
+We refresh this guide as Hulu changes account checks, VPN providers rotate server pools, and device behaviour evolves.

 ✓ Hulu workflow reviewed against current proxy error, Home Location, and Smart DNS patterns